VirtoCommerce/vc-docs/platform/developer-guide/docs/custom-apps-development/vc-shell/Essentials/controls/VcEditor.md

 Editor is a component that allows you to display a Rich Text Editor, based on Vue-wrapped [Quill](https://vueup.github.io/vue-quill/).

+## Storybook

+Explore the `vc-editor` component in the [VC Shell Storybook](https://vc-shell-storybook.govirto.com/?path=/docs/molecules-vceditor--docs).

+Dynamic Views examples are also available in the [VC Shell Storybook](https://vc-shell-storybook.govirto.com/?path=/docs/dynamicviews-molecules-vceditor--docs) for a better understanding of the component usage.

 ## Usage

 Include the `vc-editor` component in your Vue application, providing theming and enhanced functionality to your editor inputs.